FeRA: Frequency-Energy Constrained Routing for Effective Diffusion Adaptation Fine-Tuning: Experiment

 \subsection{Text-to-Image Style Adaptation}

 \textbf{Experiment Setting.} In this experiment, we fine-tune on five widely used CIVITAI style datasets, including Barbie Style, Cyberpunk Style, Elementfire Style, Expedition Style, and Hornify Style.
-We compare parameter-efficient fine-tuning methods on Stable Diffusion 2.0, 3.0 and FLUX.1 under three trainable parameter budgets of 5M, 20M, and 50M.
-More backbones can be foud in Appendix.
+We compare parameter-efficient fine-tuning methods on Stable Diffusion 2.0, 3.0, and FLUX.1 under three trainable parameter budgets of 5M, 20M, and 50M, scaling the rank of FeRA inversely to the number of experts to maintain a fair iso-parameter comparison with baselines.
+More backbones can be found in Appendix.
 Results on additional backbones following the same protocol are provided in the Appendix.
 Each fine-tuned model is evaluated using three metrics: Fréchet Inception Distance (FID), CLIP Score, and Style Score for perceptual style consistency.
 The Style Score is obtained through a multimodal large language model (MLLM)-based quantitative evaluation using Qwen2.5-VL-7B-Instruct~\cite{bai2023qwen}.
+We also give user study analysis in Appendix~\ref{user_study}.

 \textbf{Result Analysis.} The quantitative results are reported in Tab.~\ref{tab:sd15_sd2_sd3_compact}. \textit{1).} Across SD~2.0, 3.0 and FLUX1., FeRA consistently ranks among the top-performing methods across most styles, achieving lower FID while maintaining competitive CLIP and Style scores.
 Even under the 5M budget, it attains the lowest FID on several datasets without compromising alignment. \textit{2).} As the trainable budget increases to 20M and 50M, FeRA captures finer stylistic details, with FID continuing to improve and Style scores remaining stable, indicating that frequency-energy-aware soft routing scales effectively with model capacity rather than overfitting. \textit{3).} The full-parameter baseline is not uniformly dominant under these settings, while FeRA achieves comparable or better performance with substantially fewer parameters.
 Qualitative comparisons in Fig.~\ref{fig:exp_visual} further shows coherent structure, accurate alignment, and high-fidelity style renderings.